Blood Pressure: Measure, manage, monitor

 Research highlights GPs uncertainty regarding the best way to measure, record and interpret blood pressure, whether the average, the lowest or the out-of-clinic blood pressure should be used for interpretation, accuracy and representativeness of individual blood pressure readings.

 This interactive, case based online learning module has been designed to help health practitioners, particularly GPs improve accuracy in identifying elevated blood pressure in their patients as well as better interpret the results of both in-clinic and out-of-clinic assessments.

 Open to: GPs, Pharmacists, Nurses, Students

 CPD points: Pharmacists, Self-directed CPD - view details

 Use this simple system test to check if your computer is ready to run this course.

 Continuing professional development

-Accreditation number: CX140089.
-This activity has been accredited for 40 - 50 minutes of Group 2 CPD (or 1.5 CPD credits) suitable for inclusion in an individual pharmacist’s CPD plan which can be converted to 1 hour of Group 2 CPD (or 2 CPD credits) upon successful completion of relevant assessment activities.
+Accreditation number: N2112030AA.
+This activity has been accredited for 1 hour of Group 1 CPD (or 1 CPD credit) suitable for inclusion in an individual pharmacist’s CPD plan which can be converted to 1 hour of Group 2 CPD (or 2 CPD credits) upon successful completion of relevant assessment activities.

 It is recommended that 1 CPD hour be recorded for the purposes of self-directed pharmacists CPD.